Hydrodynamic attractor in periodically driven ultracold quantum gases

-In the following, we first present how hydrodynamic attractors arise in periodically driven systems.
-In linear response these can be described by M\"uller-Israel-Stewart hydrodynamics, which applies both to relativistic heavy-ion and nonrelativistic ultracold atom systems.
+In the following, we first present how a new type of hydrodynamic attractors arises in periodically driven systems.
+In linear response these can be described by M\"uller-Israel-Stewart hydrodynamics, which applies both to relativistic heavy-ion and nonrelativistic ultracold atom systems~\footnote{Neutron star mergers is another example of where MIS equation applies~\cite{Gavassino:2023xkt}}.
 Next, in order to study attractors in the nonlinear regime of large drive amplitude, we use relativistic kinetic theory for massive particles, which includes the ultracold atom case as the nonrelativistic limit.

+\fakesection{M\"uller-Israel-Stewart theory}We consider a three-dimensional Fermi gas in an isotropic trap whose inverse scattering length $a^{-1}(t)$ is modulated periodically over time with a small amplitude~\footnote{Here we consider a finite equilibrium scattering parameter $a_0^{-1}$.
+We note that in ultracold gases it is also possible to modulate the scattering length around the scattering resonance at $a^{-1}_0=0$ because the bulk viscosity is suppressed near the resonance as $\zeta\sim a^{-2}$, yielding a finite dynamical response \cite{fujii2018, fujii2024}.}

-\fakesection{M\"uller-Israel-Stewart theory}We consider a three-dimensional Fermi gas in an isotropic trap whose inverse scattering length $a^{-1}(t)$ is modulated periodically over time.
-As shown in Ref.~\cite{fujii2018}, the time variation of the scattering length leads to the same local dissipation as the homogeneous expansion of that gas with $\theta =\partial_\mu u^\mu= 3 \partial_t \log a^{-1}(t)$.
+In ultracold Fermi gases this is achieved via Feshbach resonances \cite{chin2010feshbach}.
+As shown in Ref.~\cite{fujii2018}, the time variation of the scattering length leads to the same local dissipation as the homogeneous expansion of that gas with expansion rate $\theta =\partial_\mu u^\mu= 3 a(t) \partial_t a^{-1}(t)$.
 The linear response of the bulk pressure $\Pi(t) \equiv\frac{1}{3}T^{i}_{\phantom{i}i}-P_\text{eq}$ can be described by the Müller-Israel-Stewart (MIS) equation~\cite{Muller:1967zza,Israel:1979wp}